Particle Production Scenario in an Algebraically Coupled Quintessence Field with a Dark Matter Fluid: Conservation of energy--momentum tensor

 This gives the variation of temperature with entropy irrespective of any form of interaction parameter \(f\).
 Hence the entropy becomes:

 Here, the parameters with subscript \(0\) are integration constants representing the present value of the respective parameters.

-\section{Conservation of energy momentum tensor}
+\section{Conservation of energy--momentum tensor}

-In the preceding section, we explored the thermodynamic behavior of the fluid sector, employing thermodynamic relations to determine the corresponding evolution of fluid density.
-In this section, we delve into evaluating the covariant derivative of the stress tensor of the entire system to investigate the transportation of energy flow between the fluid and field sectors.
-To do so, we first redefine the matter stress tensor as:
+In the preceding section, we examined the thermodynamic behavior of the fluid sector and used thermodynamic relations to derive the corresponding evolution of fluid density.
+In this section, we evaluate the covariant derivative of the total stress-energy tensor to study the energy exchange between the fluid and field sectors.
+To proceed, we first redefine the matter stress tensor as:

 With this redefinition, the Einstein tensor becomes $G_{\m} = \kappa^2 (T_{\m}^{A} + T_{\m}^{\phi})$ \footnote{Here \(A\) denotes a label.}.
 Upon taking the covariant derivative of the stress tensor, we obtain: